bladicito/artisst/project/docs/nitro.md

 You may overwrite data from views & patterns in request parameters.

-`?pageTitle=Testpage` will overwrite the data for the handlebars expression `{{pageTitle}}`
+`?_nitro.pageTitle=Testpage` will overwrite the data for the hbs expression `{{_nitro.pageTitle}}`

-It's also possible to use dot notation for object data:

-`?page.title=Testpage` will overwrite the value for `{{page.title}}`

 ## Assets

-One of Nitro's main feature is asset concatenation for CSS and JavaScript files.
-If changed, the files will be updated on every change, therefore you'll always get the latest version.

-You can configure the include order of your assets by defining patterns in [config](nitro-config.md).
+### Webpack

+The main assets will be bundled with an easy to use webpack config.

+The configuration includes loaders for JavaScript, TypeScript, CSS & SCSS, clientside handlebars, webfonts and images (with minification).
+It also includes an iconfont generator.

+You only have to enable the desired loaders and features.
+And of course, it is possible to extend the configuration to your needs.

+The configuration is placed in `/config/webpack`
+See [readme](./nitro-webpack.md) for configuration options.

+### Other Assets

+Nitro also gives you some gulp tasks to use for additional assets you need in your build.
+You may copy assets, minify images or generate an svg sprites.

+Configuration for gulp tasks is done in [config package](../../config/default/gulp.js) and [`gulpfile.js`](../../gulpfile.js)

+### Prototype Assets

+Place [code for development](../../src/proto/readme.md) in the corresponding directories.

 ## Translations

-Nitro uses [i18next](https://www.npmjs.com/package/i18next) as Translation Library and gives you the Handlebars helper `{{t}}`.
+Nitro uses [i18next](https://www.npmjs.com/package/i18next) as Translation Library and gives you the helper described in the following section.
-Translations are stored in `project/locales/[lang]/translation.json`.
+Translations are stored in `/project/locales/[lang]/translation.json`.

 Express Middleware configuration:

 * Fallback language: `default`
-* Language detection from request header
 * Language switch with query parameter: `?lang=de`

-### Translation handlebars helper
+### Translation hbs helper

 The helper uses the given [library features](http://i18next.com/translate/).